Title: Zhou and Dick

 One of the delightful things about Americans is that they have absolutely no historical memory. – Zhou Enlai

 Nixon was also in Beijing when we were there, and we saw him on Chinese television, chatting with Deng Xiaoping one evening, right after the Grain Report.
 Tonnage was up and the future looked great.
 I hadn’t seen Tricky Dick in a number of years and he looked frail and gray.
-I was reminded of Nixon’s outreach to China in 1972, when the clumsy, wooden leader of the Western World supped with China’s ailing genius of politics and diplomacy, Zhou Enlai.
-Here were the greatest politician that ever lived and the weirdest.
+I was reminded of Nixon’s outreach to China in 1972, when the clumsy, wooden leader of the Free World supped with China’s ailing genius of politics and diplomacy, Zhou Enlai.
+Here were the greatest politician that ever lived and one of the weirdest.